 to have applied and extended the understanding, skills, and knowledge acquired through your work on earlier scriptwriting modules

-to have demonstrated a working knowledge of structure, and to have chosen an appropriate narrative structure for the story you are telling in your play
+to have demonstrated a working knowledge of the relationship between form and content, and to have chosen an appropriate narrative structure for the story you are telling in your play

-to demonstrate an understanding of how characters and dialogue are created and developed, and of the interplay between character, dialogue and action
+to demonstrate an understanding of characters and dialogue, plot and action, content and structure, how they are created and developed, and of the interplay between each core element

 to present a script professionally, with flawless editing and using industry-standard layout and formatting